among/fusus/fusus/docs/about/tech.md

 **Discussion**

-Pages are usually divided into regions: header, middle, footer.
+Pages are usually divided into horizontal regions: header, middle, footer.
-There can be vertical divisions to, into columns.
+There can be vertical divisions too, into blocks.
 We detect such regions by spotting horizontal and vertical lines and dividing the page accordingly.

-A subtlety is that vertical stroke are often just an approximation: they do not exactly correspond with the boundaries of the lines on the left and right of the stroke.
+A subtlety is that vertical strokes are often just an approximation: they do not exactly correspond with the boundaries of the lines on the left and right of the stroke.

-We solve this by making a premature line division left and right, and adjusting the size of the left and right columns accordingly.
+We solve this by making a premature line division left and right, and adjusting the size of the left and right blocks accordingly.

 In this way we divide the page into blocks, which are the ultimate containers of lines.